TigerDeck® 3-Step Installation Instructions

 2. Secure Fasteners to Joists, Applying Pressure to Deck Boards

-Using the Bow Wrench installation tool (or equal), apply pressure to slowly press the section together (be sure clips are in the grooves).
+Using the Bow Wrench installation tool (or Hardwood Wrench), apply pressure to slowly press the section together (be sure clips are in the grooves).
 Note: A 16-penny nail inserted into clip screw hole helps clip adjustment.

 Before squeezing the section tight, be sure to tap the ends of the boards with a hammer to snug the ends up tight.
 Look the section over one more time for defects (which may need to be trimmed out), tight butt joints, boards tight to the clip legs assuring proper spacing, straight lines and color/aesthetics.
 Squeeze section TIGHT.
 Clips can then be secured to the joists with the stainless steel screws provided.
 Screws should be installed with a clutch equipped drill, setting the torque so that the top of the clip slightly flexes.
 The last row of clips, closest to the Bow Wrench, should not be tightened completely, only enough to hold the last board in place while laying out the next 2-5 rows.